echo4eva/echo4eva/README.md

 **Just some stuff about me:**
 - I love kpop, mostly fainting for LOONA 🌙 `while True: print("love") # love4eva!`
 - I'm a "retired" FPS tryhard junky 🔫 getting into lifesims, living a peaceful life 🚜
-- I love Mabinogi ⚔️🛡️
+- Mabinogi is my favorite MMORPG of all time ⚔️🛡️
 - Creativity and personalization is my life source.
 Video editing, photography, music, fashion, and coding fits with it 🎵✏️

 *So you might see stuff related to that!*